-The majority of regulatory authorities require trading venues to publicly disseminate information about the volatility control mechanisms they employ, although the degree of prescriptiveness of these requirements and the discretion that is afforded to trading venues varies across jurisdictions.
+The majority of regulatory authorities require trading venues to publicly disseminate information about the volatility control mechanisms they employ although the degree of prescriptiveness of these requirements and the discretion that is afforded to trading venues vary across jurisdictions.

-Many regulatory authorities specifically require the publication of a trading venue's rules regarding volatility control mechanisms pursuant to a specific legal requirement.42 Others have general requirements that trading venues ensure an orderly, informed and fair market, and therefore trading venues are expected to disseminate important information to the market, which includes information about volatility control mechanisms.43
+Many regulatory authorities specifically require the publication of a trading venue's rules regarding volatility control mechanisms pursuant to a specific legal requirement.
+Others have general requirements that trading venues ensure an orderly, informed and fair market, and therefore trading venues are expected to disseminate important information to the market, which includes information about volatility control mechanisms.
+44 approved or reviewed by the regulatory authority.

-In practice, a significant number of trading venues have rules, policies and procedures related to volatility control mechanisms described in their rulebooks which are typically approved or reviewed by the regulatory authority.
 These rules, policies and procedures, and any changes to them, are usually available on the website of the trading venue.

+In practice, a significant number of trading venues have rules, policies, and procedures related to volatility control mechanisms described in their rulebooks that are typically

-43 CNBV (Mexico), Capital Market Authority (Saudi Arabia), MAS (Singapore)
+CNBV (Mexico), Capital Market Authority (Saudi Arabia), MAS (Singapore)

-When changes are made to the volatility control mechanisms, market participants are often notified, either prior to or at the time of implementation so that trading venue members can make themselves familiar with the new or modified characteristics of the mechanisms.44
+When changes are made to the volatility control mechanisms, market participants are often notified, either prior to, or at the time of, implementation so that trading venue members can make themselves familiar with the new or modified characteristics of the mechanisms.

-So, in most circumstances, the model of the volatility control mechanism used is disclosed both to the regulatory authority and the public.
-However, with respect to the specific reference prices or thresholds used, some trading venues disclose the specific thresholds at which volatility control mechanisms are triggered,45 while others do not.46 Some trading venues are reluctant to disclose the specific thresholds to market participants and/or the public so as to prevent the potential misuse and gaming of the mechanism (for example, intentionally triggering a stock halt).
+So, in most circumstances, the general design of the volatility control mechanism used is disclosed to both the regulatory authority and the public.
+However, with respect to the specific reference prices or thresholds used, some trading venues disclose the specific thresholds at which volatility control mechanisms are triggered, while others do not.
+As noted above, some trading venues are reluctant to disclose the specific thresholds used to market participants and/or the public so as to prevent the potential misuse and gaming of the mechanism.

-IOSCO is of the view that it is important for market participants and, if appropriate, the public to be informed about the volatility control mechanisms that are used by a trading venue.
-This disclosure of information is important to facilitate the maintenance of fair and orderly markets.
+IOSCO is of the view that it is important for market participants and, if appropriate, the public to be sufficiently informed about the volatility control mechanisms that are used by a trading venue.
+The disclosure of such information enables market participants to understand the general nature and operation of the volatility control mechanism and is important to maintain fair and orderly markets.